What is Entropy?

 Scoring engines and rulesets exploit entropy to find coordinated invalid activity.
 A burst of clicks where dozens of supposed users share identical device traits is low-entropy in a space that should be high-entropy for real crowds.
 That pattern supports decisions on suspicious clicks and complements models summarized under ideas like AI Score.

 Entropy is not a user-facing toggle; it is a way to describe why certain fingerprints or session bundles stand out.
 It pairs with how fraud is detected across ad fraud and click fraud.
-Teams that want narrative context on waste in auctions can scan PPC click fraud study 2025 for industry-level discussion.
+Teams that want narrative context on waste in auctions can scan PPC click fraud study 2026 for industry-level discussion.

 Frequently Asked Questions

-• Is entropy only a physics term?
+• Is entropy a setting you can toggle?

 Abisola